mowito/mowito_amd64/docs/source/how_to_use_husky.rst

 the map is saved in the .ros folder in the home directory with the name **husky_map.posegraph** and **husky_map.data**.

+Alternatively, in order to save the map, on a new terminal execute the following:

+      ``rosservice call /slam_toolbox/serialize_map "husky_serialize"``

 C. Running Navigation  with a pre-exitsting Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
             0. Source the workspace